-Ohio Wesleyan offers one-time emergency grants of up to $1,000 to help eligible students pay for non-school-related expenses that threaten your ability to remain enrolled at the University and to complete your degree.
+Ohio Wesleyan offers emergency funds to help eligible students with unexpected non-school-related expenses that threaten their ability to remain enrolled at the University and to complete their degree.

-To be eligible for a one-time OWU Emergency Grant, you must have completed the FAFSA (Free Application for Federal Student Aid) and have an expected family contribution (EFC) of $5,328 or less per year.
-(The Office of Financial Aid is able to help verify your eligibility if needed.)
+To be eligible for Emergency Funds, an individual must be currently enrolled at OWU in a degree-seeking program and have a demonstrated financial need.
+To be eligible for Emergency Funds, U.S. students must have completed the FAFSA (Free Application for Federal Student Aid) and have an expected family contribution (EFC) of $7,500 or less per year.
+The Office of Financial Aid is able to help verify eligibility if needed.
+Needs for international students will be assessed in consultation with the Dean of Students office.

 How to Apply

-Contact the Office of the Dean of Students.
+Contact the Office of the Dean of Students or complete a short online application.
 A member of the team will review your situation with you.
-With their guidance, you’ll complete a short online application at owu.dreamkeepers.org.

-If your grant application is approved, the University hopes to have the funds ready for use within one to two business days.
-Typically, you won't receive funds directly; payment will be made to a service provider (such as an auto mechanic) on your behalf, based on cost estimates or other required documentation.
+If the application for funding is approved, the University will coordinate with the student to make a payment for them.
+Students cannot receive funds directly as payment will be made to a service provider (such as an auto mechanic or a medical office) on your behalf, based on cost estimates or other required documentation.
+The University will also not be able to reimburse students or others for payments that have already been made.

 Verify your FAFSA status or EFC by contacting the Financial Aid Office located on the second floor of Slocum Hall in Room 246, at 740-368-3050, or at firstname.lastname@example.org.